Blupo/ColorPane/docs/user-guide/color-properties.md

 By default, the window will not be activated, since the Roblox API data is not loaded in.
 You will need to click the *Load* button and wait for the data to load.

 !!! info
-    Loading the Roblox API data requires an HTTP request to `setup.rbxcdn.com`, and you will be prompted to allow this if this is the first time you're loading the data.
+    Color Properties requires an HTTP request to `setup.rbxcdn.com`, and you will be prompted to allow this the first time you use the feature.
+It does **not** require the API to be [loaded](../api-integrations).

 If you want the window to automatically load at startup, you can either toggle the option below the *Load* button or toggle the option in the Settings.